cashcoder88/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    - The .forEach() method simply executes a written function once for each element of an array, and .map() does this but also creates a NEW array with those results.

 2. What is the difference between a function and a method?
+    - A method is simply a function but that is either stored or created inside of an Object or Class.
+This is why I can create an object "objectEx" and call "objectEx.method".

 3. What is closure?
+    - Closure is simply that a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope!
+So if I created a function "x" and created an variable inside that funciton, I could still call an OUTSIDE function on that variable, but not vice-versa.

 4. Describe the four rules of the 'this' keyword.
+ 1a.
+Window Binding: When in the global scope, the value of “this” will be the window/console Object 2a.
+Implicit Binding: Whenever a function is called with a preceding dot, the object before that dot is this.
+ 3a.
+New Binding: Whenever a constructor function is used, "this" refers to the specific instance of the object that is            created and returned by the constructor function
+ 4a.
+Explicit Binding: Whenever JavaScript’s call or apply method is used, this is explicitly defined

 5. Why do we need super() in an extended class?
+    - Super, in an extended class, is the "special sauce".
+This allows the current class that got extended from some Parent to receive all of parents attributes and prototype methods!

 ## Project Set up